AdobeDocs/experience-manager-65.en/help/sites-authoring/content-insights.md

 >[!NOTE]
 >
->The timeline fo the Content Insight dashboard is in `GMT`.
+>The timeline for the Content Insight dashboard is in `GMT`.

 You can also specify the granularity of the reported data, for example you can see daily, weekly, monthly, or yearly data.